 - The Introductory Program in Architecture, in which students worked on studio problems with direction and criticism from distinguished faculty from Cornell's internationally renowned architecture program.

-Cornell University Summer College
+Cornell University Summer College/Precollege Studies

 In 1983, Cornell University Summer College became the official name of these combined programs for high school students, which were attracting more than 700 students to the Cornell campus every summer.
 Programs in law and engineering were added, as well as seminars in classics, communications, visual arts, biology and health, and clinical psychology.
 Summer College has expanded to offer hundreds of courses on-campus and online year-round and is now known as Cornell University Precollege Studies.

-In the past two decades, the program has made a strong effort to increase the diversity of its student population, working to support students who might be the first in their families to attend college and taking special pride in the fact that its students have been drawn from well over fifty countries around the world.
+In the past two decades, the program has made a strong effort to increase the diversity of its student population, working to support students who might be the first in their families to attend college and taking special pride in the fact that its students have been drawn from well over 50 countries around the world.

 Over the years, Cornell's Precollege Studies has also set itself apart from other universities' programs for high school students by offering college courses for transferable credit, taught by renowned Cornell faculty.
 Recent innovations include career and discipline studies offered in such fields as architecture, veterinary medicine, hotel administration, and engineering.

 Well-known program graduates include actress Lisa Kudrow of Friends fame; Marci Klein, the Emmy Award-winning producer of shows including 30 Rock and Saturday Night Live; and U.S. Senator Charles E. Schumer.